netdata/netdata/collectors/ebpf.plugin/README.md

 nearly identical to our [apps.plugin collector](/collectors/apps.plugin/README.md), despite collecting and displaying much more sophisticated metrics.
 You can now use the eBPF to gather deeper insights without affecting the performance of your complex applications at any load.

-## Integration with Apps.plugin

-Beginning with v1.23 of the Agent, `ebpf.plugin` integrates with [`apps.plugin`](/collectors/apps.plugin/README.md) to create charts that help you understand how applications interact with the Linux kernel.